samlin001/asd-codelabs/codelab1/README.md

 export PROJECT_ID="asd-codelab1"
 gcloud projects list | grep ${PROJECT_ID}

-echo "Set the defult project for the section" gcloud config set project ${PROJECT_ID}
+echo "Set the default project for the section" gcloud config set project ${PROJECT_ID}
 ```

 ## Create a VM
 Now, let's create a VM with a custom image for development.
 By using a custom
-image you can skip many set up setps.
+image you can skip many setup steps.
 In this example, we use a custom image
 with all the software required for Android system development:
   - Linux: ubuntu 18.04
-  - Python 2.7 as repo depend on it.
+  - Python 2.7 as repo depends on it.
   - Set up for [Downloading Android Source](https://source.android.com/setup/build/downloading)
     - repo in /ws/bin
     - android11-qpr2-release source code in /ws/android